msprijatelj/valk-lancer-houserules/DOCUMENTATION.md

 * Replace the second and third sentences with:
   > "While inside a CZ, PCs may take a quick action to survey the CZ; each CZ can only be surveyed once, and a given PC can only survey one CZ per round.
 Once all CZs have been surveyed, the GM randomly determines the True CZ."

+# Tags

+### Overkill

+* Change Overkill to the following:
+    > When rolling damage with this weapon, you may choose to roll with OVERKILL.
+If you do, you must reroll any damage dice that land on 1.
+Additional 1s continue to be rerolled.
+After damage is applied, the attacker takes equal to the number of dice rerolled.
+  * This changes Overkill to be opt-in to play nicely with the Overheating rules, and consolidates the heat created by Overkill into a single package that can be Resisted.

 # Talents

 ### Exemplar

+* In Rank 2, "Punishment", replace with:
+    > "1/round, when a character with your Mark in Range 3 attacks a chracter other than you, they trigger your Overwatch."
+  * Restricting allies to stay within Range 3 makes it harder for the Exemplar to do their job in a ranged-focused game like Lancer.
+This inverts the restriction to encourage staying close to the marked foe instead of trying to hug your allies too hard.
 * In Rank 3, "To the Death", replace "this effect ceases for them until the start of your next turn" with "this effect ceases for them until the end of the current turn".
   * This improves uptime on "To The Death" when dealing with off-turn attacks.